 We are the Product: the Path to Self Hosting

-Gmail was founded on the premise that users would get free email if Google could read that email in order to show relevant ads.
+Gmail was founded on the premise of free email for users in exchange for Google reading user emails to show relevant ads.
 It seemed like a fair trade and a new way of paying for services.
-But over time, as business optimized the model, it started to get in the way of using those services.
+But over time, as business optimized the model for revenue, it started to get in the way of using those services.

 What we watch — My Roku TV started showing popups and inviting us to watch the same show on the Roku when watching something on our Apple TV.
 This confirmed stories I have heard that TVs are becoming cheaper, less than parts and labor, because they are using embedding image recognition to monitor and sell data on what we are watching.